Adversarial Attack on Attackers: Post-Process to Mitigate Black-Box Score-Based Query Attacks: Experiments

 \subsection{Visual illustration of AAA}

 We first visually illustrate the mechanism and effects of AAA.
 AAA, besides fooling attackers, also calibrates the model, forming the loss curve as in Fig. \ref{fig:idea}.
 Slightly different from the ideal defense in Fig. \ref{fig:intro} (b) is that the orange curve is lowered for calibration.
 However, calibration does not hurdle fooling attackers, \emph{i.e.}, the orange line is mostly going opposite to the blue line in a precisely symmetric manner.
-Also, two lines cross the decision boundary at the same time, meaning that AAA does not change the decision.
+Also, two lines cross the decision boundary at the same time, meaning that AAA does not change the decision (the negligible increase of AAA accuracy comes from randomness).

 Besides the loss, it is also necessary to observe the output probabilities of AAA, which is displayed in Fig. \ref{fig:exp} (left).
 AAA, indicated by the orange lines, changes the scores slightly without hurting accuracy (dotted lines) compared to RND \cite{qin2021improving} and AT \cite{dai2021parameterizing}.
 By such small modifications, AAA not only improves the calibration but also prevents SQAs by misleading them into incorrect directions.
 As displayed by the right part of Fig. \ref{fig:exp}, AAA is super effective in avoiding SQAs, even if it is a query-efficient attack working at a large bound.
 Specifically, AAA preserves a standard trained DNN to have >$60\%$ accuracy after $2500$ queries, doubling the performance of AT and tripling that for RND.